aabcliu/TBFV4J/README.md

 3. For variables used in the code, such as variable x, try to enclose the variable in a pair of parentheses.

 The result returned by CodePrinterAdder is the processed Java code, which can be directly copied and executed, or used as input for the next stage.

+Step2:Run Dynamic Testing

+After executing the `CodePrinterAdder' class, the program generates complete code with embedded debugging output statements (we also provide Java code for the `Dynamic Testing' class in the dataset, which can be executed directly).
+Users can remove redundant debugging statements as needed or use the generated code directly to execute the `Dynamic Testing' class.After the Java code to be validated is entered, TBFV4J will ask the user to input the Testing Condition, Defining Condition, and the maximum number of iterations.
+In the dataset we provide, complete Z3 specifications have already been included.
+Users can directly copy and input them.